dulamnikitha1412/Mobile_Price_prediction/README.md

 <p>Build a system that can predict pricing for a mobile phone using data on available phones in the market.
 Predict if the mobile can be priced low/med/high/very high.
-Explore the data tounderstand the features and figure out an approach. </p>
+Explore the data to understand the features and figure out an approach. </p>

 <h2> :floppy_disk: Project Files Description</h2>